Amazon Web Services main image

 AWS cost and implementation time

-AWS implementation time depends on your starting point.
-Thus, the process is pretty fast if you don’t yet have any physical or virtual infrastructure and want to use AWS for a small business or personal use.
-It might just be a matter of setting up an account.
+AWS implementation time depends on your needs and starting point.
+The process is fast if you want to use AWS for a small business or personal use.
+Especially if you don’t have other infrastructure yet, you may only need to set up an account.

-On the other hand, it is less straightforward for large corporations that decide to migrate.
-Often they need to move terabytes of data.
-AWS offers some tools to facilitate such transitions.
-Thus, the company has shared a case study detailing how one of its clients migrated north of 100 TB of data in their cloud, using Amazon FSx and DataSync services.
+But, it is more complicated for large corporations that decide to migrate.
+Often, they need to move terabytes of data.
+AWS offers tools to help with this process.
+Amazon published a case study on how its client migrated 100+ TB of data in their cloud.
+They were using Amazon FSx and DataSync services.

-So, how does AWS work regarding support and maintenance?
-Amazon regularly performs scheduled maintenance of its virtual servers.
-This might include making updates and installing patches or software.
-AWS is taking steps to minimize possible impact.
-However, minor disruptions might occur.
-Therefore, users are advised to schedule maintenance in the most appropriate timeframe.
-For example, US-oriented companies can choose 9:30 to 10:00 GMT when the majority of their customers are asleep and the traffic is low.
+So, how does AWS work in terms of support and maintenance?
+Amazon regularly performs scheduled maintenance of its servers.
+This includes making updates and installing new software.
+AWS tries to decrease the impact.
+But, minor disruptions might happen.
+So, users should schedule maintenance for the most suitable time.
+For example, US-oriented companies can choose 9:30 to 10:00 GMT.
+At this time, most of their customers are asleep and the traffic is low.

-Regarding support, AWS has several support plans.
-The basic one is available for all customers for free and includes 24/7 access to customer service and documentation, as well as AWS Trusted Advisor and Personal Health Dashboard services.
+AWS has several support plans.
+The basic one is available for all customers for free.
+It includes 24/7 access to customer service and documentation.
+Users can also use AWS Trusted Advisor and Personal Health Dashboard services.

 Trust Softkit Experience